simple-orm/core/README.md

 #### findAll(criteria)

+- `criteria (object)`: Criteria object (defined above)

-The `findAll()` method will find and return a collection of models that match that passed criteria as an array, or null if nothing is found.
+The `findAll()` method will find and return a collection of models that match that passed criteria, or null if nothing is found.

 ```javascript
 var user = yield dataLayer.user.find({